pgb6/Twitter-Data-Scraper/README.md

 	```
 3. Create an AWS ECR repository and tag this docker image with the repo URI
 4. Push the image to ECR
 5. Navigate to AWS ECS and create a cluster with >= t2.large instances.
-Choose one region for the subnet.
+Choose one AZ for the subnet.
 6. Create an S3 bucket for gathering script output.
-This buckets' region should be the same as the one chosen in the cluster.
+This buckets' AZ should be the same as the one chosen in the cluster.
 7. Create a task definition with default execution roles and 1024 Task memory and Task CPU each.
 In the container definitions, create a container with the image URI.
 For the details, the container must be in Privileged mode and the Command must look like:
 	```bash
 	["--timeline",<user name in quotes>,"--hashtag",<hashtag name in quotes>,"--bucket",<S3 bucket name in quotes>]